 DUI Diversions Count as a Prior Conviction.
 For the purpose of determining whether a conviction is a first, second, third, fourth or subsequent conviction under K.S.A.
-8-1567, a prior conviction" includes being convicted of a violation of this section or entering into a diversion agreement in lieu of further criminal proceedings on a complaint alleging a violation of this section;
+8-1567, a prior conviction" includes being convicted of a violation of this section or entering into a diversion agreement.

 Only One DUI Diversion in a Lifetime.
 A person may enter into a diversion agreement in lieu of further criminal proceedings for a violation of this section, and amendments thereto, or an ordinance which prohibits the acts of this section, and amendments thereto, only once during the person's lifetime.

 Travel Restrictions.
 A person who has been convicted of a DUI is likely to be denied admission into Canada.
 See the website Citizenship and Immigration Canada for more information.